Piano Tuning Educational Links

 Historically, going back 150 years or more, there was not a consistent credential for piano tuning and service.
 Entry into the career was usually a long process of training through apprenticeship, and tuners built their clientele through reputation and personal references.
 Advertising was by newspaper classifieds and the yellow pages (remember those?).
 With demographic and technological changes in the last 15-20 years, in-home services like piano tuning have been transformed and the public expects more.
 How so?

 1. Unlike decades past, nowadays people expect transparency around who is coming into their neighborhoods, into their schools and churches, parking on their streets, interacting with their children, and entering their homes.
-This translates to the home service technician having professional attire, vehicle signage, registering with the appropriate municipality whenever required, carrying liability insurance, and having all required business licenses and credentials.
+This translates to the home service technician having professional attire, vehicle signage, registering with the appropriate municipality whenever required, carrying liability insurance, maintaining truthful advertising and having all required business licenses and credentials.
 In professional piano service this includes taking the exams and earning the official RPT Certification.
-Thre is no other piano tuning certification in the US which even comes close to the rigor and objectivity of the RPT certification.
+There is no other piano tuning certification in the US which even comes close to the rigor and objectivity of the RPT certification.

 2. The cost of entry into the piano tuning business is much lower than it used to be.
 The basic piano tuning tools and most supplies can be easily purchased online, and electronic apps can be purchased inexpensively that enable a beginner to start to tune more quickly than ever before.
 This is great for the DIY-er ( I encourage anyone with the interest to give it a try), but for a professional tuner the bar is set higher.

 3. Advertising is inexpensive or free and has moved entirely online, so the consumer may have difficulty choosing a qualified technician for piano service.
 Search for ‘piano tuner near me’ and you will likely see a dozen or more technicians, less than half of whom have professional credentials.
+Technicians who do not advertise at all are usually, in my observation, trying to avoid legal scrutiny, particularly taxation.

 4. With the general diminishing of the acoustic piano industry in the last 30 years or so, there are very few in-person schools for piano tuning.
 There are several online schools now which have stepped up to the task and give most instruction via zoom or another interface.
 There are others who offer a mentorship program with instruction mostly online.
 This is a good thing! and kudos to both the instructors and to the students who do all the work.
 The problem that has arisen though, is that some who have completed such training make the claim they are ‘certified’ based simply on completing the course and getting a certificate.
-Such claims of certification are ill-advised at best; in some cases downright fraudulent.
-There are some piano tuners in Ohio and elsewhere in the country who advertise to be ‘certified’, but upon examination are not RPTs and are making a highly dubious claim of certification.
+Such claims of ‘certification’ are ill-advised at best; in some cases downright fraudulent.
+There are some piano tuners in Ohio and elsewhere in the country who advertise to be ‘Certified’, but upon examination are not RPTs and are making a highly dubious claim of certification.
 I encourage such ones to pursue the RPT exams to legitimize their credentials.

 5. In general, for a Certification to be valid, it must issued by a third-party, independent source.
 If you don’t think independent certification is a good thing, just go ask Stockton Rush.
 In general terms, a primary standard of Professional Certification is that it is third-party and independent from training course providers.
 The basis of a reliable and authentic Certification is that a trusted third party tests the skills of the applicant with consistent, objective, and clearly defined criteria.
 In the U.S. piano industry the RPT Certification administered by the Piano Technicians Guild is the only Piano Tuning Certification which fulfills the independent third party requirement and maintains the rigor necessary to satisfy government regulators.

 7. In terms of consumer protection, the piano owner needs to have a way to identify a responsible and trustworthy professional piano technician for service.
 Simply advertising on the internet as a piano tuner is not enough; the technician must have an authentic certification earned through an established, verifiable and independent testing procedure.
 Numerous times I have seen amateur piano tuners’ advertisements, both online and in print, which contain the word ‘certified’, or otherwise mislead customers to believe they have credentials.
 Business owners who maintain such advertising practices run the risk of violating truth in advertising laws.
-There are some shady actors out there whose business practices are deceptive.
-In some cases these ones have a long rapsheet for tax evasion, default on debts, and multiple bankruptcies.
-Many piano owners in Ross and Pickaway Counties are surprised to learn that one piano tuner who travels into Chillicothe from Fairfield County, Ohio has no certification, has been hauled into court for tax evasion 6 times and has filed for bankruptcy 3 or more times over a 30 year period, most recently in November, 2023.
-The public deserves better than that.
-Another tuner in a nearby Ohio county makes the bald claim that he passed the tuning exam at a CTE (Certified Tuning Examiner) level, thus implying he is a both an RPT and a CTE.
-Closer examination shows this person to have never passed the official RPT tuning exam at all; he merely took a mock practice exam which doesn’t count for anything.
-This individual never became an RPT and likely never will.
-Other technicians will refuse service to certain people due to their race or religion.
-In my time I have known two piano technicians who would not provide piano service to selected churches due to their personal religious beliefs differing from the customer’s.
-This is unethical, illegal and in direct violation of federal non-discrimination laws, particularly the 1964 Civil Rights Act.
+It is not an issue of whether their level of piano of service is good or bad; it is a case of business ethics.
+In my observation there are some shady actors out there whose business practices are deceptive.
+In some cases these ones have a long rapsheet for tax evasion, defaults on debt, and multiple bankruptcies.

 RETURN TO HOME PAGE FOR BETTER MUSIC